Franklin County Court Records

 Hours: Monday–Friday, 9:00 a.m.–5:00 p.m.

-Records requests to the Sheriff’s Office should reference the incident date, parties involved, and report number if known.
+When submitting a request to the Sheriff's Office, include the incident date, the names of parties involved, and the report number if you have it.

 Franklin County Civil Court Records

-Civil litigation in Franklin County is divided across court departments based on the nature and amount of the dispute.
-The Superior Court has jurisdiction over civil actions involving larger damage claims, equity matters, and injunctions.
+Civil litigation in Franklin County is divided across court departments based on the nature and dollar amount of the dispute.
+The Superior Court has jurisdiction over larger damage claims, equity matters, and injunctions.
 The District Courts handle civil complaints, small claims, summary process (eviction) proceedings, and supplementary process actions.

 Filing fees for District Court civil matters (per M.G.L. c.
 262):

-Individuals who cannot afford filing fees may request a waiver by filing an Affidavit of Indigency with the court.
+If you can't afford filing fees, you may request a waiver by filing an Affidavit of Indigency with the court.
 The Massachusetts Court System provides information on indigency procedures and applicable forms.

 Franklin County Family Court Records

-The Franklin Probate and Family Court handles all domestic relations matters for the county, including divorce, child custody, child support, paternity, separate support, annulment, and abuse prevention orders.
+The Franklin Probate and Family Court handles all domestic relations matters for the county — divorce, child custody, child support, paternity, separate support, annulment, and abuse prevention orders.
 The Juvenile Court departments in Greenfield and Orange adjudicate cases involving juvenile delinquency, children requiring assistance, and care-and-protection proceedings.

 Key Probate and Family Court filing fees for domestic matters:

 Marriage records.
 Marriage certificates in Franklin County are primarily maintained by the city or town clerk where the license was issued.
-Individuals may contact the local clerk’s office—for example, the Greenfield City Clerk at (413) 772-1560—to request certified copies.
+Contact the local clerk's office — for example, the Greenfield City Clerk at (413) 772-1560 — to request certified copies.
 Town clerks typically charge $10 per copy.
-Alternatively, the Massachusetts Registry of Vital Records and Statistics issues certified copies statewide at the following rates:
+The Massachusetts Registry of Vital Records and Statistics also issues certified copies statewide at the following rates:

-Requests require the subject’s name, date of the event, place of the event, and a valid photo ID.
-Mail requests should be sent with a completed vital records mail order form and a check payable to the Commonwealth of Massachusetts to: Registry of Vital Records and Statistics, 150 Mt.
+Requests require the subject's name, date of the event, place of the event, and a valid photo ID.
+For mail requests, send a completed vital records mail order form and a check payable to the Commonwealth of Massachusetts to: Registry of Vital Records and Statistics, 150 Mt.
 Vernon Street, 1st Floor, Dorchester, MA 02125.
-Phone inquiries can be directed to VitalChek at (866) 300-8535.
+Phone inquiries can go through VitalChek at (866) 300-8535.

 Juvenile records.
 Proceedings in the Greenfield Juvenile Court and Orange Juvenile Court are confidential by statute.
 Access to juvenile case files is limited to parties, their attorneys, and authorized agencies.
 Public docket information for juvenile matters is not available through the online case access system.